 8. When is the deadline for me to respond to my offer?

-If you have applied to study with us via UCAS, the deadline for you to respond to your offer from us is the response deadline date in your UCAS Track.
+If you applied to study with us via UCAS before Thursday 1 July, the deadline for you to respond to your offer from us is the response deadline date in your UCAS Track.
 This is because students who apply via UCAS have to wait until they have received decisions from all of the universities they have applied to before they can make their final decisions regarding their ‘Firm’ and ‘Insurance’ choices.
-For most students, the deadline will be Thursday 10 June 2021, but the exact date will be detailed in your UCAS profile once you have received all your decisions.
+The exact date will be detailed in your UCAS profile once you have received all your decisions.

-If you have applied to study with us via the Common App or via our direct application form, the deadline for you to respond to your offer from us is Thursday 10 June 2021.
+If you have applied to study with us via the Common App or via our direct application form outside of Clearing, the deadline for you to respond to your offer from us is detailed in your official offer letter.

 9. I would like to defer my offer until next year, can I do this?

-10. I need a Tier 4 student visa to study in the UK.
+10. I need a student visa to study in the UK.
 In light of COVID 19 have there been changes to the application process of which I should be aware?